 - 1:1: Collect the outstanding pupil medical questionnaires and examination forms.
 Ensure that they have been completed including parent/guardian signed consent for the securing of medical treatment.
 Parent/guardian emergency contact numbers and/or designated guardians residing within the U.K. should also be obtained.
 Boarding parents are notified that a height and weight check will take place during the first weeks of term and discuss any medications the pupil may have.
 Height and weights will be taken as and when appropriate or directed by parents. - 1:2: Ask if the pupil has any specific medical problems i.e. diabetes, epilepsy, heart conditions, etc. and ascertain their understanding of their condition. - 1:3: Note any drug or food allergy and special dietary requirements. - 1:4: Advise on immunisation needs.
 Notify parents/guardians of these needs. - 1:5: Note: If any travel or other holiday destinations are planned, travel immunisations may be required. - 1:6: Pupil's Controlled Medications: The name and address of prescribing pharmacy must appear on the prescription label detailing the medication regime.
+All medication to be kept in original packaging.
 Medications within this category include anti-depressants, amphetamine-based drugs such as those used in the treatment of ADHD.
 Controlled drugs remain in a locked compartment, within a locked cabinet in the central surgery or house surgeries.
-These are administered by the houseparent on duty as prescribed.
+These are administered by the houseparent on duty as prescribed and the controlled drug record book must be completed and signed by the houseparent and counter signed by the member of staff witnessing the administration of the medication.
 If there is any doubt about the nature of the medication, the prescribing doctor or the local surgery is consulted about the appropriate action to take. - 1:7: Boarding Pupil's Medications: (including over-the-counter/non-prescriptions medications).